johnnyshih99/overbond/README.md

 Using this design, the 2nd challenge becomes trivial as we have both upper and lower bounds to calculate the linear interpolation.

-Output of the results are made into functions (print_spread_to_benchmark, print_spread_to_curve) so they can be easily modified to accommodate for other output format (e.g. write into csv file).
+Output of the results are made into function (print_spread) so it can be easily modified to accommodate for other output format (e.g. write into csv file).

 The solution can be improved with some error checks (exception handlers) on the input file, or depending on the specification, accept a wider range of input format.
 The tests can be more extensive as well, but it's made easy too add onto them with rspec.

 ## Tests
+run 'rspec ob_spec.rb' in spec folder
 * sample_1.csv provides the data for a simple test for spread_to_benchmark
 * sample_2.csv provides the data for a simple test for spread_to_curve
 * sample_input.csv provides the data for a more complete test for both functionalities